nickgillian/grt/README.md

 To support flexibility while maintaining consistency, the GRT uses an object-oriented modular architecture.
 This architecture is built around a set of core **modules** and a central **gesture recognition pipeline**.

-The input to both the modules and pipeline consists of an **N-dimensional double-precision vector**, making the toolkit flexible to the type of input signal.
+The input to both the modules and pipeline consists of an **N-dimensional floating-point vector**, making the toolkit flexible to the type of input signal.
 The algorithms in each module can be used as standalone classes; alternatively a pipeline can be used to chain modules together to create a more sophisticated gesture-recognition system.
 The GRT includes modules for preprocessing, feature extraction, clustering, classification, regression and post processing.

 The toolkit's source code is structured as following: